Jason-Tree/T-GAE/README.md

 If you find the code or data in this repo useful, please consider citing our paper:

-## Citing GIVE

-If you find the data or code in this repo useful in your research, please consider citing our paper:

 ```bibtex
 @InProceedings{pmlr-v269-he25a,
   title = 	 {T-Gae: Transferable Graph Autoencoder for Network Alignment},